Custom Web Design by Rainbo Design

 Radial gradients in CSS have some interesting capabilities, too.
 You can start anywhere you like, spread out to the edges of the containing element or constrain the effect to within it, and use the familiar color stops any way you prefer.

-To learn more, see Art of Web's excellent article on radial gradients that demonstrates many creative uses for this new CSS property, and how to take advantage of the differences in the CSS syntax for Firefox/Mozilla and Chrome/Webkit browsers.
+To learn more, see Art of Web's excellent article on radial gradients that demonstrates many creative uses for this new CSS property.

 CSS Gradient Image Masking Effects

-CSS gradients aren't limited to making pretty backgrounds.
+CSS gradients aren't limited to making simple colored backgrounds.
 One of the design issues I often struggle with is to make the images on my webpages stand out, or at least look less like a photograph pasted into a scrapbook.
 So I usually add some CSS styling to my display images to give them some pop.
-I generally add a box-shadow or a white border, depending on the theme and tenor of the website.
-But I'm always looking for something new, and CSS3 has added a nifty feature: background image gradients.
-A background image gradient let's you display your images with a flair.
+I often add a box-shadow or a white border, depending on the theme and tenor of the website.
+But I'm always looking for something new, and CSS3 has added a nifty feature: multiple background images.
+A background image gradient combined with a normal image background lets you display your images with a flair.
+The method is simple.
+You first draw the normal image, and then superimpose a gradient over it.
+By adjusting the opacity/alhpa channel of the gradient colors, you can smoothly blend the image into your page.
 The first example on the left here shows an image with a feathered bottom edge using a linear gradient mask.
 The CSS settings are:

 Using the alpha channel through an rgba color setting, the opacity of the white background color controls how much of the background image bleeds through the mask.
 With an alpha channel set to 1 on the mask, none of the image bleeds through, and with a setting of 0, the image is fully opaque.
 Since I just want the effect on the far left edge, I chose settings that start to ramp up to full opacity at just 3% from the edge of the image, and by 15% the image is fully visible.